T-Tiffanyyau/Agario/Logger/README.md

 Copyright:  CS 3500, Tiffany Yau and Man Wai Lam - This work may not be copied for use in Academic Coursework.
 ```

-# Comments to FileLogger:
+# FileLogger:
-The FileLogger class is a simple logger that writes log messages to a file.
-It implements the ILogger interface provided by Microsoft.Extensions.Logging.

-# Assignment Specific Topics:

-The filelogger class create a log file which stores Log messages in the format of "[timestamp] [logLevel] - [message]".
+The filelogger class creates a log file that stores Log messages in the format of "[timestamp] [logLevel] - [message]".

-# Consulted Peers:

-None

 # References: